SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 When prompted, enter the following values (*select the default option for all prompts omitted below*):

-- **Do you want to allow tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?** Yes
+- **Do you want to allow tenant admin the choice of deploying the solution to all sites immediately without running any feature deployment or adding apps in sites?** Yes
 - **Which type of client-side component to create?** Adaptive Card Extension
 - **What is your Adaptive Card Extension name?** HelloWorld
 - **What is your Adaptive Card Extension description?** Hello World description

 When prompted by the generator for which ACE template to use, select **Primary Text Template** for this tutorial.

 At this point, Yeoman installs the required dependencies and scaffolds the solution files.
-This might take few minutes.
+This process might take few minutes.

 ## Step 2 - Serve the ACE in the workbench